-Catalyst is growing a community of adolescents and educators from across the Americas who are committed to exploring, expressing and advocating for their visions of a more just, inclusive and peaceful society.
+Catalyst is a year-long fellowship for adolescents and educators from across the Americas who are committed to exploring, expressing and advocating their visions of more just and humane drug policies.

-Catalyst is a year-long, bilingual (English/Spanish) fellowship program for high-school students from communities affected by the War on Drugs and their teachers.
+Catalyst is a year-long, bilingual (English/Spanish) fellowship program for high-school students and their teachers from communities affected by the War on Drugs.

-Over the course of the year student-teacher teams from across the Americas will come together both online and in-person to exchange their experiences, build knowledge and generate strategies of resistance and transformation.
+Over the course of the year teacher+student teams from across the Americas will come together both online and in-person to exchange their experiences, build knowledge and generate strategies of resistance and transformation.

-The fellowship is designed to equip each student-educator team with:
+The fellowship is designed to equip each student-teacher team with:

 a critical, transnational understanding of the War on Drugs